codecheckers/codecheckers.github.io/index.md

 The principles can be implemented in different ways.
 See the [process page](/process) for details about the stakeholders and dimensions of variations in CODECHECKs within a scholarly peer review.
-The [CODECHEK community process](/guide/community-process) describes a concrete realisation, including practical requirements and steps.
+The [CODECHECK community process](/guide/community-process) describes a concrete realisation, including practical requirements and steps.

 **If you want to get involved as a codechecker in the community or want to apply the CODECHECK principles in your journal or conference, see the [Get Involved](/get-involved) page.**